 - What does the portfolio requirement entail?

-As part of the MSN program graduation requirements, students must submit a professional
+As part of the MSN program capstone courses, students must submit a professional portfolio

 throughout the program that is reflective of the student's academic and experiential